 Other filling fruit (cantaloupe, honeydew oranges, pears; pre-slice & pack them in containers for easy access)

-Raw veggies to dip in your hummus (cucumber, celery, peppers, carrots)
+Hummus with raw veggies (cucumber, celery, peppers, carrots)

 Pretzel thins, tortilla chips, or pita (in case you get tired of dipping veggies in your hummus)